alexpolt/alexpolt.github.io/src/barycentric.md

 <!-- close list md bug -->

-  Also remember that we want *noperspective* (flat) interpolation for them.
+  Also remember that we want *noperspective* interpolation for them.
+In WebGL they decided that no one needs noperspective, so there is not support for it.
+But we can still do [non-perspective interpolation][n] ourselves.

   And to finish, here is a JavaScript demo.
 Drag the points to see how the barycentrics change.